CryptoArtSchool/PuffinGuideToCryptoArt/README.md

 https://makersplace.com/ea1729/looks-like-you-picked-the-wrong-week-to-quit-sniffing-glue-1-of-3-15824/

 This picture appeals to me from a sinister point of view.
 The dark colours, blacks and reds give it that overall feeling of doom.
-I like the effects that you have created with the glitches, it's not overdone.
+I like the effects that have been created with the glitches, it's not overdone.
 It's certainly quite a trippy experience as hinted at by the title of the piece.
 I like to hunt in these kinds of pictures to see what I see.
 Firstly, I see that there is a Trumpesque suited person on the bottom sides.
-Next I see a replication of that suited person at the top, but more of a skull-like effect.
+Next, I see a replication of that suited person at the top, but more of a skull-like effect.
 It's interesting because in the top centre panel I see a horse's head fading in and out.
 All of this is topped off with a fiery explosion.

 ## Gerdana Neis